migbash-websites/enubfs/README.md

-# Napier Fintech Society
+# ENU - Napier Fintech Society

-Our Website: www.napierfintech.com
+Our website: www.napierfintech.com (depreciated) | https://agile-earth-54337.herokuapp.com/

-This is the main repository for the Edinburgh Napier Univeristy Blockchain & Fintech Society --
+This is the main repository for the Edinburgh Napier University Blockchain & Fintech Society --

 This repository currently contains: